In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 Our baby monitor testing is exhaustive.
-Since 2012, we have run more than 5,600 individual tests on more than 100 monitors across all monitoring groups.
-Our tests indicate a vast difference between monitor performance, range, ease of use, and features.
-To help you find the best baby monitor for your home and little one, we purchase every monitor, accepting no manufacturer freebies to ensure unbiased independent testing results.
+Since 2012, we have run more than 5,600 individual tests on more than 106 monitors across all monitoring categories.
+Our tests show a significant difference between monitor performance, range, ease of use, and features.
+To help you find the best baby monitor for your home and little one, we purchase every monitor, accepting no manufacturer freebies to ensure unbiased, independent, hands-on testing results.

 For our range tests, we document the distance and the number of walls through which each monitor successfully transmits its signal.